mvakde/local-inference/readme.md

 ## Overview

-This project is a guide and toolkit for running advanced machine learning models such as **BERT**, **T5**, and **GPT-2** directly on your Apple M-series laptop.
+This project is a guide and toolkit for running language models such as **BERT**, **T5**, and **GPT-2** directly on your Apple M-series laptop.
 The goal is to make it easy for you to experiment with these models without needing expensive cloud services.

 ### Why is this important?
 1. **Cost-Efficient**: Avoid cloud costs by running models locally.
 2. **Data Privacy**: Keep your data on your device without uploading it to external servers.
 3. **Learning Opportunity**: Understand how model inference works and customize the code as you grow.

 The repository starts with simple scripts that use Hugging Face’s powerful `pipeline()` function.
 This abstracts away a lot of complexity and lets you focus on results.
-As the project grows, more advanced and customizable implementations will be added, giving you a gradual path to learn and control the process.
+As the project grows, more customizable implementations will be added, giving you a gradual path to learn and control the process.

----

-## What This Repository Offers

-1. **Ready-to-Run Scripts**: Start running BERT, T5, and GPT-2 models immediately with simple scripts and Jupyter notebooks.
-2. **Future Growth**: The repository is designed for expansion:
-   - Advanced implementations using Hugging Face’s `transformers` library.
-   - Fully customizable PyTorch scripts for greater control and optimization.
-3. **Organization**: A clear project structure that allows you to easily navigate scripts, models, and future additions.

 ---